Yann-Brault/splc-artifact/README.md

 In order to run a notebook:

-- in a terminal go in the notebook directory
+- in a terminal go to the notebook directory
-- To run with jupyter notebook, execute bash command `jupyter notebook`
+- To run with Jupyter Notebook, execute bash command `jupyter notebook`
 - To run with JupyterLab, execute the bash command `jupyter-lab`.

-In both cases the command will open at `localhost:8888`
+In both cases, the command will open the JUpyter environment at `localhost:8888`

-In order to run the code inside the notebook, you will need Python libraries:
+In order to run the code inside cloned notebooks, you will need Python libraries:

 | Library    | command                     | Link                                                 |
 | ---------- | --------------------------- | ---------------------------------------------------- |